Neo is from San Diego, California, and studied History and Anthropology in college. He volunteered teaching children in Ghana through World Endeavors.

 Number one challenge about being abroad:

 My number one challenge living abroad was having no running water.
-The small villages in Ghana don’t have running water, so I had to take a shower with bucket of water.
+The small villages in Ghana don’t have running water, so I had to take a shower with a bucket of water.

 Most important thing you gained from your time abroad: